wufflepuff/MDHStream-Video-Extractor/README.md

         *   A summary of successful, skipped, and failed downloads is shown at the end.
     *   Press Enter to return to the main menu after the process finishes.
 8.  **Settings (Option 2):**
+    *   Allows you to change:
+        - The interface language
+        - The base download path
-    *   Allows you to change the interface language, the base download path, and the path to the uBlock Origin `.xpi` file.
+        - The path to the uBlock Origin `.xpi` file
+        - The number of concurrent downloads (1-10)
     *   Changes are saved to `config.json`.
     *   Choose `4` to return to the main menu.